-ence wavelength (header entry PRO WLEN CEN), on a specific range of pixels above and below its position on the CCD (header entries PRO SPECT LLEN LO and PRO SPECT LLEN HI) (see Figure 7.3.1, page 172).
-Other parameters, used in the extraction of the science slit spectra (see Table 6.17.2), are the start and the end wavelength of the image of the extracted slit spectra (header entries PRO WLEN START and PRO WLEN END), and the step of the sampling along the dispersion direction (header entry PRO WLEN INC).
-Finally, the wavelengths of the sky lines used in the alignment of the spectral distortion models, necessary to keep into account the possible coordinates shifts introduced by a variation of the instrument flexures between the science and the calibration exposures, are listed in the header keywords PRO SKY WLENn, with n ranging from 1 to the number specified in the keyword PRO SKY NO. In the calibration directories there is one GRISM\TABLE file for each quadrant/grism combination, named grs\grism.q.tfits (where grism is the grism name, and q is the quadrant number).
+The grism table contains necessary information to control the way spectra are extracted, starting from the reference wavelength (header entry PRO WLEN CEN), on a specific range of pixels above and below its position on the CCD (header entries PRO SPECT LLEN LO and PRO SPECT LLEN HI) (see Figure 7.2, page 175).
+Other parameters, used in the extraction of the science slit spectra (see Table 6.50), are the start and the end wavelength of the image of the extracted slit spectra (header entries PRO WLEN START and PRO WLEN END), and the step of the sampling along the dispersion direction (header entry PRO WLEN INC).
+Finally, the wavelengths of the sky lines used in the alignment of the spectral distortion models, necessary to keep into account the possible coordinates shifts introduced by a variation of the instrument flexures between the science and the calibration exposures, are listed in the header keywords PRO SKY WLENn, with n ranging from 1 to the number specified in the keyword PRO SKY NO. In the calibration directories there is one GRISM\TABLE file for each quadrant/grism combination, named $grs\grism.q.tfits$ (where grism is the grism name, and q is the quadrant number).